alsy1035-ship-it/git-course/README.md

 🕳Day 5: nothing much today but i worked a little bit on my css and i managed to make a rotation animation with the back of the card turning white instade of mirroring the content inside it. all in all it was a great experement.

+🕳Day 6: Learned how to use usestate() function and made a simple app with it that increases and decreases the age + sets the name you cant set the name your self its already preset.